MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 For a complete description of features see:  [What does SPMT support?](what-is-supported-SPMT.md)

 If you prefer using PowerShell, all SPMT functionality is supported.
-For more information see: [Migrate to SharePoint Online using PowerShell](overview-spmt-ps-cmdlets.md).
+For more information see: [Migrate to SharePoint using PowerShell](overview-spmt-ps-cmdlets.md).

 ## Planning and assessment

 Planning is the key to a successful data migration.
-The SharePoint Migration Assessment Tool (SMAT) is a simple command line executable that will scan the contents of your SharePoint Server 2013 farm to help identify any issues with data you plan to migrate to SharePoint Online.
+The SharePoint Migration Assessment Tool (SMAT) is a simple command line executable that will scan the contents of your SharePoint Server 2013 farm to help identify any issues with data you plan to migrate to SharePoint.
 The results report points you to articles to help you fix any issues that were discovered.
 The tool runs in the background without impacting your production environment.

 To download the tool: [SharePoint Migration Assessment Tool (SMAT)](https://www.microsoft.com/download/details.aspx?id=53598&amp;751be11f-ede8-5a0c-058c-2ee190a24fa6=True)